Frequently Asked Questions (FAQs)

 Can I submit a story under a pen name?
 Yes.
 If you use a pen name, be sure to include and indicate your pen name on the title page.

 If I rewrite my story after entering the showcase can I submit my new draft?
-Yes, new drafts of submitted stories are accepted with a separate entry and fee payment.
+Yes, new drafts of submitted stories can be uploaded via your Film Freeway account page (where you submit your story and pay the entry fee).
+Updated drafts are accepted through the final submission date.

 Can I send a paper copy of my story to your mailing address?
 No. We do not accept paper copies.